Battle of Orbulaq: Significance

-The plans of the Dzhungar huntaiji to seize Zhetysu had been frustrated.
+The plans of the Dzungar Khong Tayiji to seize Zhetysu had been frustrated.
 Kazakhs regained control over the region.
-Kazakhs won time to prepare for the further advance of the Dzhungars into the region.
+Kazakhs won time to prepare for the further advance of the Dzungars into the region.

-Jahangir sultan sultan-Sultan demonstrated the effectiveness of the new combat tactics of salvo firing from guns by foot soldiers.
+Jahangir-Sultan demonstrated the effectiveness of the new combat tactics of salvo firing from guns by foot soldiers.
 For Central Asia, it was a revolutionary experience in the use of firearms.

 Also for the first time in the military history of the Kazakh Khanate, trenches were used.

 In tactical terms, the battle in Orbulaq demonstrated the ability of the Kazakh clans to join forces in the face of external threats.
 For the first time, representatives of three Kazakh zhuzes and their Uzbek allies successfully fought working in association.

 Jahangir sultan sultan Khan proved to be a good commander and a strong strategist.
-Jahangir sultan sultan was awarded the honorary title "Salqam" (High).
-It is believed that Jahangir sultan sultan was well-informed about the armament and organization of the Dzhungarian army; in 1635 Jahangir sultan sultan-Sultan had been captured by the Kalmyk Taiji Hyundulen and held captive for several years.
+Jahangir sultan was awarded the honorary title "Salqam" (Confidence inducing).
+It is believed that Jahangir sultan sultan was well-informed about the armament and organization of the Dzungar army; in 1635 Jahangir sultan sultan-Sultan had been captured by the Kalmyk Taiji Hyundulen and held captive for several years.
 This knowledge, together with his leadership talent, helped the Kazakhs to eventually be victorious in the battle of Orbulaq.